Do You Have What it Takes to Become an Influencer?

 Influencers are the new elite of the Internet age.
 We all want to connect with them, we all want to become influencers.

 Today I do not want to focus why it is not a good idea to strive to become influential.
-I will assume that it is perfectly OK to attempt to exert influence online.

 It certainly has its advantages and I have been suggesting in the past to go after influencers to get their support.